 These amazing women serve in organizations across the United States and on the Fort Apache Reservation in Arizona.

 In this episode, you’ll meet Amy McLaughry, CNAP, MBA—an entrepreneur and nonprofit leader who lives and serves in beautiful Colorado.
-She is the owner of ADEM Bookkeeping, a nonprofit accounting firm working virtually with nonprofits from all over the U.S., and she’s also a long-time board member of the Community College of Aurora Foundation.
+She is the owner of Nonprofit Money Sense, a nonprofit accounting firm working virtually with nonprofits from all over the U.S., and she’s also a long-time board member of the Community College of Aurora Foundation.

 Under Amy’s board leadership tenure, the Foundation has navigated some really uncomfortable, sticky situations, and her story will remind all of us why board service is not for wimps!
 Like Joan Garry says, “At its best, a great board serves as the strategic partner of the CEO on long term planning and short term crisis management.”